ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

   of the file, which results in a slightly slower reading.

-* ADDED: ``whitening_type`` to allow for the standard brutal whitening (all-to- 1.0) or whitening by dividing by the PSD of the singnal.
+* ADDED: ``whitening_type`` to allow for the standard brutal whitening (all-to- 1.0) or whitening by dividing by the PSD of the signal.

 * ADDED: ``components_to_compute_single_station`` to separate the components computed for single stations and cross-stations.
 For example, the ``ZZ`` can